 - a.
+Lubrication Schedule:

-Lubrication Schedule: - i.
-At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem and guide rods at start up. - ii.
-Once a year: Clean and oil the stem and guide rods. - 1-Spray stem & rods with WD-40.
+- i.
+At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem and guide rods at start up.

+- ii.
+Once a year: Clean and oil the stem.

+1-Spray valve stem and actuator stem with WD-40.

-3-Wipe clean with a soft rag.
+2- Wipe clean with a soft rag.